nginxinc/nginx-amplify-doc/amplify-guide.md

 With the notifications you shouldn't see continuous redundant ones about the same single alert over and over again.
 Instead there will be digest information sent out *every 30 minutes*, describing what alerts were generated and which ones were cleared.

-**Note.** For the thresholds you should currently use exact measurement units as described in the **Metrics and metadata** section below.
+**Note.** For the thresholds you should currently use exact measurement units as described in the **Metrics and Metadata** section below.
 You can't currently use abbreviations like GB, KB or Kbps.

 **Note.** Gauges are averaged over the interval configured in the ruleset.
 Counters are summed up.
 Currently that's not user configurable and these are the only reduce functions available for configurating metric thresholds.